lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 and inputs from this section.
 To see this, consider
-a controller in Modelica that will send a control signal :math:`u(t)` and retrieve from EnergyPlus a measured quantity :math:`y(t)`, such as a PI controller in Modelica that actuates the shade slat angle in EnergyPlus based on indoor illuminance reported by EnergyPlus.
+a controller in Modelica that will send a control signal :math:`u(t)` to EnergyPlus and retrieve from EnergyPlus a measured quantity :math:`y(t)`.
+A specific example is a PI controller in Modelica that actuates the shade slat angle in EnergyPlus based on indoor illuminance reported by EnergyPlus.
 Then, at the time instant :math:`t`,
 Modelica will send :math:`u(\mathbin{^-t})` and it will retrieve :math:`y(t^+)`.
 Hence, no iteration across the tools is required.
-At the next sample time, Modelica will send the update control action that depends on :math:`y(t^+)` to EnergyPlus.
+At the next sample time, Modelica will send the updated control signal that depends on :math:`y(t^+)` to EnergyPlus.
-This simple example also illustrates that inputs and outputs need for certain applications be exchanged at a sampling rate that is below the EnergyPlus zone time step.
+This simple example also illustrates that inputs and outputs may need for certain applications be exchanged at a sampling rate that is below the EnergyPlus zone time step in order to get satisfactory closed loop control performance.

 .. _sec_inp_sch: